Keksmania/FileToYoutube/FileToYoutube/Readme.md

 - The ratio to file to encoded video is between 1:15 and 1:19

-- The ratio to file to downloaded video is between 1:7
+- The ratio to zipped file to downloaded video is between 1:14

 - The total size you will need on your hard drive for encoding is about 23.5x the size of your file (19x for the video, 3.5x for generated images, and 1x for the archive volumes)

-- The total size you will need on your hard drive for decoding is about 12x the size of your file (7x for the video, 4x for the generated images, and 1x for the archive volumes)
+- The total size you will need on your hard drive for decoding is about 19x the size of your file (14x for the video, 4x for the generated images, and 1x for the archive volumes)

-- You will need about 5 hours to encode a 1 gb file on a 10th gen i5 CPU
+- You will need about 5 hours to encode a 1 gb file on a 10th gen i5 CPU with 6 hardware cores

+- Decoding is fast and the downloading of the video will depend on your internet speed

 If that still sounds interesting here we go:

+## Requirements

+- Windows 7 or higher (was only tested on Windows 11)

+- .Net 4.8 runtime

+- Enough hard drive space

 ## How to use: